Fox Footy

-Fox Footy (stylised as FOX FOOTY) is an Australian rules football subscription television channel dedicated to screening Australian rules football matches and related programming.
+Fox Footy (stylised in all caps as FOX FOOTY) is an Australian rules football subscription television channel dedicated to screening Australian rules football matches and related programming.
 It is owned by Fox Sports Australia operated out of its Melbourne based studios and available throughout Australia on Foxtel, and Optus Television.
 The channel is a revival of the former Fox Footy Channel, which was in operation between 2002 and 2006.
 The channel recommenced prior to the 2012 AFL season after a new broadcast agreement was reached between the former Premier Media Group, Austar, Foxtel and the Australian Football League (AFL).

 As of the week of 24 September 2023, the channel reached 753,000 viewers, making the highest rated channel owned by Fox Sports Australia and the second highest rated subscription channel on Foxtel behind Lifestyle.